johnwr-response/boot5fsb5mw/NOTES.md

 ### Spinners

 - Spinners indicate the loading state of a component or page with Bootstrap, built entirely with HTML, CSS, and no JavaScript

+### Modals

+- Use Bootstrap’s JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content